pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v7-5/index.md

 ### Copy file

 We've added a new command to copy a file to a different location.
 Here you'll be able to copy a file from one location to another within the same site or to a different site.
 This command is especially useful for users who need to move files around within their SharePoint environment.
+Here a different approach is used than the existing `m365 spo file copy` command, which uses the SharePoint REST API to copy files.
+The new `m365 file copy` command uses the Microsoft Graph API to copy files.

 You can use the following command to copy a file to a different location: